ImagineCemeteries/ImagineCemeteries/240326_Manual/240902_dark_cloud.md

+# A dark cloud is not only hanging over your head, it is a sentient spiritual species.

+The slice that comes down the center of your head they need to reach in and grab

 # The Dark Cloud
 The dark cloud isn't dark, you can't see it.
 Its an analogy for "the dark cloud hanging over our heads."
 - The dark clouds are what's holding us back, it makes everything go wrong